How Do I Get My File(s) On The Internet?

 Q. Can I upload as many files as I want to my ULM student website?

-A. It is UNLIKELY that you will exceed your quota if you avoid using large video files.
-Instead, store your video files on a free online storage account like screencast.com Then, just use a link to your online video file or files.
+A. It is EXTREMELY UNLIKELY that you can exceed your quota if you upload your video files to your screencast.com account.
+Always upload your video files to your free screencast.com account.
+Then, just use a URL link to your online video file or files.
 Links use nearly no storage space!